 - The Level Premium Term Plan offers coverage for members and their spouse with a fixed cost (level rates) for a period of time.

-- Group Variable Universal Life offers a number of investment options, including a variety of stock and bond funds, and a guaranteed fixed account.*
+- Group Variable Universal Life offers a number of investment options, including a variety of stock and bond funds, and a fixed account.4

 The fixed-account guarantee is based on the claims-paying ability of the issuing company.